mahdi-1384/Retrofit/README.md

 # Retrofit
 A simple retrofit examle with kotlin<br>
-In this project, I read one json file that contains some information and finally, display the information in my app.
+<b>In this project, I read one json file that contains some information and finally, display the information in my app.</b>